Symptoms of breast cancer

 A woman with breast cancer

-Cancer is a dreaded medical condition.
-It is a leading cause of death worldwide.
+• Cancer is a life-threatening medical condition and one of the leading causes of death worldwide.

 According to the National Cancer Institute, there were about 9.5 million cancer-related deaths in 2018 alone and 18.1 million new cases in the same year.
 The number of new cancer cases is expected to increase to 29.5 million by 2040.

 Breast cancer is a type of cancer that is common among the populace.
-More women have breast cancer than men.
+It is more common in people with vaginas than in those with penises.
 In 2020, 2.3 million women were diagnosed with breast cancer, with up to 685,000 deaths recorded worldwide.

-Fortunately, there are more breast cancer survivors now than in the 1980s.
-This is because of early breast cancer detection programmes combined with different treatment modes aimed at eradicating such invasive diseases.
+But, more people now survive breast cancer because of early breast cancer detection programs combined with different treatment modes aimed at eradicating such invasive diseases.

-Breast cancer has not been linked to any viral or bacterial infection.
-However, certain factors like obesity, increasing age, family history of breast cancer, tobacco and alcohol use may increase the risk of breast cancer.
+Breast cancer has not been linked to a viral or bacterial infection.
+However, certain factors like obesity, increasing age, family history of breast cancer, and tobacco and alcohol use may increase its risk.

 What the breast looks like with cancer